 Let's talk about nose hair for a minute.
 Sure, the ladies have made it clear that it is never attractive.
 Every last one of you has suffered from that one, extra-long nose hair that just annoys the crap out of you.
 It tickles all the time, and it feels like a persistent booger.
 Should you be plucking nose hairs?
 You can't lie.
 I know you've spent too much of your life digging at that little thing to no avail.
 It remains, and you're ready to get rid of it.

 You can relax.
 Today, you're going to learn about nose hairs and the best ways to get rid of them.
-Tweezing is the age-old method, but is it really the best way?
-Keep reading and you’ll learn everything you need to know about trimming nose hair pros and cons -- plus a little more.
+Tweezing is the age-old method, but is it the best way?
+Keep reading, and you'll learn everything you need to know about trimming nose hair pros and cons -- plus a little more.

 Why Do You Have Nose Hairs Anyway?

-Nose hairs definitely serve a biological function.
+Nose hairs serve a biological function.
 They are part of your immune system.
-It might sound trivial, but nose hairs help prevent large particles from getting past the nostrils and into the nasal cavity.
+It might sound trivial, but nose hairs help keep large particles from getting past the nostrils and into the nasal cavity.
 Those few of you who have ever actually had something stuck in your sinuses understand why this is important.
-To cut a long story short, let’s just say that a lot of violent sneezing would plague your life if you didn’t have any nose hairs at all.
+To cut a long story short, let's just say that a lot of violent sneezing would plague your life if you didn't have any nose hairs at all.

 In more extreme cases, the particles that get past your nostrils can cause long-term or chronic agitation of the sinuses and even lead to lung infections.
-This is far less common, but it’s still part of the reason you have hair in your nose.
+Infections are far less common, but it's still part of the reason you have hair in your nose.
 The very worst-case scenarios can lead to meningitis or other infections of the brain.